zthart/mizu/README.md

 implementation for the core of a project that has been a defining feature of the Computer Science House at RIT in various forms for more than two decades.

+## Related Projects

+- [Potion Seller](https://github.com/ramzallan/potion-seller) - A lightweight RESTful application for controlling the CSH Drink Machines
+- [Tonic](https://github.com/ramzallan/tonic) - A modern web application to allow users to drop drinks from the CSH Drink Machines

 ## Why it exists
 I know you're all disappointed that _yet another_ house service has been written in Python using Flask.
 I will be the first to say that **I'm sorry for this**.
 However, It's become apparent to me in my years of being a drink admin that